reorproject/reor/README.md

 ![reor](https://github.com/reorproject/reor/assets/17236551/cf743f16-fe5d-4099-bc08-74b8c76709c4)

 ## About
-**The Reor Project** is a standalone desktop app for managing personal knowledge with AI.
-It uses AI to organize, help write and answer questions about your personal knowledge base.
-Think Obsidian meets second brain AI, but fully private: You can search semantically, chat with an LLM that has full knowledge of you and use the WYSIWYG markdown editor to write directly into your knowledge base.
-And no data needs to be shared with OpenAI!
+**The Reor Project** is a standalone app for managing and editing your personal knowledge base with AI.
+It connects related ideas, organizes documents and answers questions about your personal knowledge base.
+Think Obsidian and AI thought partner all-in-one.
+Related ideas are automatically connected, you can search semantically and chat with an LLM that is offline and has full knowledge of you.

 ### Getting Started